The Government of the Republic of Croatia has carried out a coup d’état because of the Croatian Forests Ltd.!

-publication in the Official Gazette on September 1, 2019, the Government of the Republic of Croatia
+By enacting the Regulation amending the Forestry Act, which became legally binding upon its publication in the Official Gazette on September 1, 2019, the Government of the Republic of Croatia violated the constitutionally established principles of the separation of powers and formally

 committed a coup d’état.

-The Constitution of the Republic of Croatia states that forests and forest land are assets of interest to
+The Constitution of the Republic of Croatia states that forests and forest land are assets of interest to the Republic of Croatia and are under its special protection.
+The Government of the Republic of Croatia manages forests and forest land in the interest of the Republic of Croatia through the

 Ministry of Agriculture, Forestry, and Fisheries.

-of the Republic of Croatia, as its founder, appoints the Minister of Agriculture, Forestry, and Fisheries
+State forests are managed by the state-owned company Croatian Forests Ltd., and the Government of the Republic of Croatia, as its founder, appoints the Minister of Agriculture, Forestry, and Fisheries as the president and sole member of the Assembly, the highest governing body of the company.

-In the Constitution of the Republic of Croatia, we read that the rule of law is among the highest
+In the Constitution of the Republic of Croatia, we read that the rule of law is among the highest values of the constitutional order and that the political system is based on the principle of the separation of powers into legislative, executive, and judicial branches.

-The Government PROPOSES laws, the Parliament of the Republic of Croatia ENACTS laws, and the
+The Government PROPOSES laws, the Parliament of the Republic of Croatia ENACTS laws, and the Government then IMPLEMENTS those laws.

 And the violation of the constitutional principle of the separation of powers is a coup d'état!